 Scheduling an interview with an employer and not showing up for the interview is considered a "MISSED INTERVIEW."
 Individuals with a missed interview will be blocked from applying for and scheduling future interviews.
 If you have interviews previously scheduled, be sure to attend those interviews!

-Career Services has implemented a set of recommended employer guidelines for internship and full-time offers.
-The following guidelines were created by Career Services to establish equitable timeframes for students and employers in the recruiting process at OU.
+The Career Center has implemented a set of recommended employer guidelines for internship and full-time offers.
+The following guidelines were created by the Career Center to establish equitable timeframes for students and employers in the recruiting process at OU.
 It is in the mutual best interests of our students and employers to allow adequate timeframes for students to make information-based and experience-based employment decisions.
 Doing so requires the opportunity for students to explore a full range of employers before making a commitment.
-Our hope is that these guidelines will enhance the recruiting experience for both students and recruiting organizations as well as minimize circumstances of reneged offers.
+Our hope is that these guidelines will enhance the recruiting experience for both students and recruiting organizations as well as minimize instances of reneged offers.

 Please note: The following guidelines do not prohibit employers from extending early offers.
 They are also not intended to discourage students who have clarity about their options and are ready to make a decision from accepting an offer early-on in the recruiting process.
-OU Career Services subscribes to the National Association of Colleges and Employers (NACE) Principles for Professional Practice for all recruiting practices, including their policy statement on Reasonable Offer Deadlines.
+The OU Career Center subscribes to the National Association of Colleges and Employers (NACE) Principles for Professional Practice for all recruiting practices, including their policy statement on Reasonable Offer Deadlines.

 •For internship and full-time offers extended as a result of the fall campus recruiting process, offers should remain open until the third (3rd) Friday in October.
 This timeline will enable students to fully participate in the recruiting process before being required to make a decision.

 •For offers extended during the academic year outside of the fall on-campus interviewing period, employers are encouraged to give students a minimum of two weeks to accept an offer.
 For offers extended to current summer interns, employers are encouraged to give students until the third (3rd) Friday in October to make a decision.
 Additional time may be requested by the student and granted at the discretion of the employer.